MikeDigitize/Animator/README.md

 ```

 ## Creating sequences
-Animator has three methods to use to create a sequence - <code>animation</code> for keyframe animations, <code>transition</code> for CSS transitions and <code>combo</code> for combinations of the two that need to run simultaneously.
+Animator has three methods to create sequences with - <code>animation</code> for keyframe animations, <code>transition</code> for CSS transitions and <code>combo</code> for combinations of the two that need to run simultaneously.
 Each of these return a <code>Promise</code> that resolves when all transitions / animations are complete, so they can be chained together to create sequences.
 Transitions and animations can be triggered either by setting styles directly on the element or adding / removing classes.
 See the [API guide](https://github.com/MikeDigitize/Animator/wiki/Animator-API-Guide) for more details.

 ## Example sequence
 Arbitrary example - trigger an animation and transition sequence on several <code>p</code> tags.
 In this example the CSS is defined in the stylesheet but Animator can be used to create all transition / keyframe definitions too.